SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 **NOTE: Vault is inherently secure.
 The config file need only contain minimum necessary permissions for the role.
 All other abilities will be disabled by default.**

-And create a Vault token for the mysql_role using the mysql_policy:
+Create a Vault token for the mysql_role using the mysql_policy:

 ```shell